faasm/faasm/docs/local_dev.md

 ```
 inv download-runtime-root
-inv set-up-python-runtime
+inv run-local-codegen
 ```

-You then need to build the `upload` target and run it (to start an upload server), then you can upload the Python functions with:
+You can then put the Python functions in place with:

 ```
-inv upload-all --py
+inv upload-all --py --local-copy
 ```

 ## Tensorflow data